tomlion/mails_viewer/README.md

 * MailsViewer should be used with Rails 3.1

-* In your config file, You should `require "sprockets/railtie" `if you don't `require 'rails/all'` and enable assets pipeline by adding `config.assets.enabled = true` to config file
+* <del>In your config file, You should `require "sprockets/railtie" `if you don't `require 'rails/all'` and enable assets pipeline by adding `config.assets.enabled = true` to config file</del>  This branch didn't need Sprockets, it serves static assets directly!

 ### Usage